naver/fixture-monkey/docs/content/v1.0.x/docs/fixture-monkey-options/generation-options.md

 -----------------

-## Arbitrary Generation Retry Limits
+## Modify Arbitrary Generation Retry Limits
 > `generateMaxTries`, `generateUniqueMaxTries`

 The `generateMaxTries` option allows you to control the maximum number of attempts to generate a valid object from an arbitrary.